-Outwood Primary School works continuously to build and maintain an effective culture of safeguarding.
+Abingdon Primary School works continuously to build and maintain an effective culture of safeguarding.
 We seek to provide an environment within school that will help children to be safe and to feel safe.
 In our school children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide.
+We will ensure children's wishes and feelings are considered when determining what safeguarding action to take and what services to provide.